ni/nimble/packages/nimble-components/src/table/specs/table-data-api.md

 ## Implementation / Design

 In the `nimble-table`, the data to associated with rows will be exposed through a `data` property that is an array of key/value pairs.
 The key/value pairs within the data must have a key of type string and a value that is of a supported type.
 The supported value types are: `string`, `number`, `boolean`, `Date`, `null`, and `undefined`.
 As implied by the set of supported value types, complex value types such as arrays or objects are not supported.
+The supported value types are limited to ensure data operations are fast and to eliminate the need to custom sort functions, which could hurt performance.
+While the types are limited, a rendered column in the table can use data from multiple keys in a row's data item.
+The details about the way column definitions use data from the `data` property are out of scope for this spec.

 Because `data` is a complex type, it will not be exposed as an attribute on the `nimble-table` element.
 As a result, the data must be provided to the table programatically rather than declaratively with HTML.